 - ☐ Complete the Business Permit Renewal form, which will be mailed from the NSC, providing all necessary information.
 The applicant will receive notification of the need to renew the Business Permit 30 to 60 days prior to the month in which it was granted. - Review the application that is enclosed with the notification and make any necessary changes.
 If there have been no changes to the type, location, owner, or operator of the business, sign and return the application to the NSC office.
 Applications that are received within 30 days of receipt of the notification letter will be processed free of charge.
-Otherwise, a new business permit application must be filed at the Permit Office and a \$25 fee paid. - ☐ Please note: If the type, location, owner, or operator of the business has changed, the applicant must apply for a new Business Permit at the Permit Office. - ☐ The application will be reviewed by NSC staff.
+Otherwise, enclose the \$25 fee (checks payable to City of Rochester Treasurer) and mail the application to your local NSC office. - ☐ Please note: If the type, location, owner, or operator of the business has changed, the applicant must apply for a new Business Permit at the Permit Office. - ☐ The application will be reviewed by NSC staff.
 If no issues are identified, the Business Permit will be granted and mailed to the applicant within 30 days.
 If there is cause for concern in the operation of the business, the owner will be notified of the City's intentions within 30 days.